-1 For mal assessment program introduction 4
+MAL ASSESSMENT PROGRAM INTRODUCTION

-1.1 Course completion criteria 4
+1.1 Course completion criteria

 1.1.1 Non-completion of a course

 1.1.2 Non-completion or failure to submit assessment tasks

-1.2 What are the attendance requirements?
+1.2 What are the attendance requirements? •••••

 1.3 What happens if I am deemed to have not satisfactorily completed a course?

-• •

-2 Wha at happens if I want to repeat a course? .
-7

-3 Wha at do I need to know about assessment tasks? .
-7
+AT HAPPENS IF I WANT TO REPEAT A COURSE?

+WHA AT DO I NEED TO KNOW ABOUT ASSESSMENT TASKS?

-3.1 What is assessment?
-7
+3.1 What is assessment? •••••

-3.1 3.1.1 How am I notified about assessment tasks?
+3.1.1 How am I notified about assessment tasks?

 3.2 What do I do if I need to apply for an extension?

-3.2 3.2.1 Applying for an extension
+3.2.1 Applying for an extension •••••

-3.3 What happens if I am sick, or some other unforeseen circumstance happens?
+3.3 What happens if I am sick, or some other unforeseen circumstance happens? •••••

-3.3 3.3.1 Illness or misadventure (AIM Form)
+3.3.1 Illness or misadventure (AIM Form)

-3.3.2 Absence from school prior to an assessment task ٥
+3.3.2 Absence from school prior to an assessment task •••••

-3.4 What happens if I hand in an assessment task late or miss it completely?
+3.4 What happens if I hand in an assessment task late or miss it completely? •••••

-3.4 3.4.1 Implications of late or missed assessment tasks
+3.4.1 Implications of late or missed assessment tasks •••••

 3.4.2 Establishing the exact due time

-3.5 What happens when technology fails?
+3.5 What happens when technology fails? •••••

-3.6 What happens in the case of malpractice in an assessment task?
+3.6 WHAT HAPPENS IN THE CASE OF MALPRACTICE IN AN ASSESSMENT TASK?

-3.0 3.6.1 NESA Register of Malpractice in HSC Assessment Tasks
+3.6.1 NESA Register of Malpractice in HSC Assessment Tasks •••••

 3.6.2 Is the late submission of a task or a non-serious attempt considered malpractice?

 3.7 What do I do if I require disability provisions?

-3.8 What happens if I have transferred into St Paul's Catholic College after assessment has commenced?

-3.9 What type of assessment feedback will I receive?

-3.10 Assessment in Vocational Education and Training (VET) and work placement

-3.11 Procedure for the completion of assessment tasks

-·

-4 Cert tification of major works 1 12
+3.8 WHAT HAPPENS IF I HAVE TRANSFERRED INTO ST PAUL'S CATHOLIC COLLEGE AFTER ASSESSMENT HAS COMMENCED?

+3.9 WHAT TYPE OF ASSESSMENT FEEDBACK WILL I RECEIVE?

+3.10 ASSESSMENT IN VOCATIONAL EDUCATION AND TRAINING (VET) AND WORK PLACEMENT

+3.11 PROCEDURE FOR THE COMPLETION OF ASSESSMENT TASKS

+FIFICATION OF MAJOR WORKS

 4.1 What courses contain major works?
-12

 4.2 What are the important work, health and safety (WH&S) considerations regarding major works?

 4.3 What requirements must be completed before I can start my major work?

 4.4 What will I need to do during the development stage of my major works?

-4.5 Submission and certification of major works

-140

-5 Wha at do I do if I want to appeal a result?
-1 13

-5.1 Formal Assessment: Absence-Illness-Misadventure (AIM) Form 14

-6 Cou ırse assessment outlines 15

-Ancient History

-Biology

-Business Studies

-Chemistry
+4.5 SUBMISSION AND CERTIFICATION OF MAJOR WORKS

+AT DO I DO IF I WANT TO APPEAL A RESULT?

+COU RSE ASSESSMENT OUTLINES

+ANCIENT HISTORY

+BIOLOGY

+BUSINESS STUDIES

+CHEMISTRY

-Construction (VET)
+CONSTRUCTION (VET)

-Design and Technology

-Economics

-English Advanced
+DESIGN AND TECHNOLOGY

+ECONOMICS

+ENGLISH ADVANCED

-English Extension 1
+ENGLISH EXTENSION 1

-English Extension 2
+ENGLISH EXTENSION 2

-English Standard

-English Studies

-Geography

-History Extension
+ENGLISH STANDARD

+ENGLISH STUDIES

+GEOGRAPHY

+HISTORY EXTENSION

-Hospitality (VET)
+HOSPITALITY (VET)

-Industrial Technology (Multimedia / Timber)

-Information Processes and Technology

-Legal Studies 33 34

-Manienano Anvancea
+INDUSTRIAL TECHNOLOGY (TIMBER)

+JAPANESE CONTINUERS

+LEGAL STUDIES

+MATHEMATICS ADVANCED

+MATHEMATICS EXTENSION 1

+MATHEMATICS EXTENSION 2

+MATHEMATICS STANDARD 1

+MATHEMATICS STANDARD 2

+MODERN HISTORY

+MUSIC 1

+PERSONAL DEVELOPMENT, HEALTH AND PHYSICAL EDUCATION

+PHOTOGRAPHY, VIDEO AND DIGITAL IMAGING 1 UNIT

+PHYSICS

+SCIENCE EXTENSION

+SOFTWARE ENGINEERING

+STUDIES IN CATHOLIC THOUGHT 1 UNIT

+STUDIES OF RELIGION 1 UNIT

+STUDIES OF RELIGION 2 UNIT

+VISUAL ARTS